mrcavalcanti/mosaicoo/docs/sources/administration/provisioning.md

 ## Configuration Management Tools

 Currently we do not provide any scripts/manifests for configuring Grafana.
-Rather than spending time learning and creating scripts/manifests for each tool, we think our time is better spent making Grafana easier to provision.
+Rather than spending time learning and creating scripts/manifests for each tool, we think our time is better spent making Mosaicoo easier to provision.
 Therefore, we heavily rely on the expertise of the community.

 | Tool      | Project                                                                                                        |
 | --------- | -------------------------------------------------------------------------------------------------------------- |